-SDG&E therefore follows two-levels of response authority, one when the impact is within the capability and capacity of SDG&E to resolve locally (OIC-EMT) and the second is when the impact is beyond SDG&E capabilities and Sempra Energy will become involved in the authority and decision process (SDG&E OIC EMT-Sempra Energy CMC).
+SDG&E therefore follows two-levels of response authority, one when the impact is within the capability and capacity of SDG&E to resolve locally (OIC-EMT) and the second is when the impact is beyond SDG&E capabilities and Sempra parent corporation will become involved in the authority and decision process (SDG&E OIC EMT- Sempra CMC).
+Note Sempra involvement is financial-reputation-legal driven, not commodity operations level.